ExpediaDotCom/haystack-agent/README.md

 ```

 The main method in AgentLoader class loads and initializes the agents using ServiceLoader.load().
-Each agent further loads the configured dispatchers using the same mechanism and this is all controlled through configuration.
+Each agent further loads the configured dispatchers using the same ServiceLoader.load() mechanism and everything is controlled through configuration.

 ### Haystack Agent Configuration